Don’t Let Covid-19 Hamper your Dreams. Prepare for CLAT with our Online Live Courses.

 This section was reassuring yet lengthy for this year’s test-takers.
-Legal aptitude section was comprised entirely of Facts-Principle based questions.
+The legal aptitude section was comprised entirely of Facts-Principle based questions.
 Most of the questions were from Contracts (16 Questions) and Criminal law (13 Questions).
 Torts (11 Questions) and Miscellaneous Questions (10 Questions) were other areas covered.
 There were 5-7 questions from Principle-Facts which were quite lengthy and tricky to attempt.
 These questions would have demanded a lot of patience to read and understand the questions in the limited amount of time.
 Many questions were from past year papers with little or no modifications.
-Expected areas like vicarious liability, negligence, theft, etc. were tested, however there was no question from Constitutional Law or Legal Knowledge.
+Expected areas like vicarious liability, negligence, theft, etc. were tested, however, there was no question from Constitutional Law or Legal Knowledge.

 |SECTION||NO OF QUESTION||SUGGESTED TIME (IN Min)||DIFFICULTY LEVEL||GOOD ATTEMPTS||GOOD SCORE|